nickcharles/Spool/README.md

 ```C++
 void sp_substringAfterChar(std:string& input, const std::string& character);
 ```
-> Returns a substring of the *input* string, starting just after the last instance of *character* and going until the end
+> Returns a substring of the *input* string, starting just after the last instance of *character* and going until the end of *input*

 #### sp_toLowerCase()